citkane/typedoc-theme-yaf/README.md

 ## Backend Strategy
 The backend takes as input the default TypeDoc [`ProjectReflection`](https://typedoc.org/api/classes/ProjectReflection.html) and [`JSONOutput.ProjectReflection`](https://typedoc.org/api/interfaces/JSONOutput.ProjectReflection.html) and outputs a collection of `.json` data files for consumption by the frontend.

-The theme does not (majorly) interfere with the default TypeDoc data construction flow, but rather serialises the standard output into it's own needs.
+The theme does not (majorly) interfere with the default TypeDoc data construction flow, but rather post-serialises the standard Typedoc output into it's own needs.

 ## Contribution and Development

-Please let us know in the [issues](https://github.com/citkane/typedoc-theme-yaf/issues) if something breakingly wrong is afoot when you render your project with this theme.
+Please report in the [issues](https://github.com/citkane/typedoc-theme-yaf/issues) if something breaks when you render your project with this theme in such a way that it is not usable (ie. breaking issues only please).

 If you spot a gremlin, or want to suggest an enhancement, please use the Github [discussion](https://github.com/citkane/typedoc-theme-yaf/discussions) section.

 If you want to get involved in the code, please clone [the repo](https://github.com/citkane/typedoc-theme-yaf) and submit your pull requests.

+### Hot Development
 You can spin up a local [hot development](https://github.com/citkane/typedoc-plugin-hot-dev) instance by running `npx hot-dev` from your terminal.
-This is already installed as a theme dependency.
-For the first run only, do `npm i && npm run build`.
+This is already installed as a theme dev-dependency.\
+Before the first run only, do `npm i && npm run build`.

 ## Roadmap
 ### Short Term